rilldata/rill/docs/docs/manage/security.md

 - `.user.domain` – the domain of the current user's email address, for example `example.com` (string)
 - `.user.name` - the current user's name, for example `John Doe` (string)
 - `.user.admin` – a boolean value indicating whether the current user is an org or project admin, for example `true` (bool)
-- `.user.groups` - a list of usergroups the user belongs to in the project's org (list of strings)
+- `.user.groups` - a list of user groups the user belongs to in the project's org (list of strings), e.g. `["marketing","sales","finance"]`

 Note: Rill requires users to confirm their email address before letting them interact with the platform so a user cannot fake an email address or email domain.